-In most cases, the radioactive sources are placed intracavity – in a space, or cavity, in the body, such as the rectum or uterus.
-For advanced and complex tumors, we use interstitial brachytherapy, in which the implants are placed inside the tumor, as opposed to intracavitary.
+In most cases we use intracavitary brachytherapy, which involves placing radioactive sources in a space or cavity in the body (such as the rectum or uterus) close to the tumor.
+For advanced and complex tumors, we use interstitial brachytherapy, in which the sources are implanted directly inside the tumor.

-Brachytherapy can be performed using a high-dose rate (HDR) or low-dose rate (LDR).
-Our team will discuss the benefits of each approach and help patients decide which is best to treat their cancer.
+Brachytherapy can be performed using high-dose-rate (HDR) or low-dose-rate (LDR) sources.
+Our team will discuss the benefits of each approach with patients and help them decide which is best to treat their cancer.

-- High-dose-rate brachytherapy: Patients receive a powerful radioactive source for a few minutes per treatment session; usually there are a few sessions over a few weeks, depending on the specific case.
-The radioactive material is taken out of the patient’s body after each session.
+- High-dose-rate brachytherapy: Patients receive dose from a powerful radioactive source for a few minutes per treatment session, after which the source is removed from the patient’s body.
+Usually a few such treatment sessions are held over a few weeks, though scheduling may vary depending on the specific case.

-- Low-dose-rate brachytherapy: This type provides lower amounts of radiation for a longer period of time, such as one to several days, before the radioactive source is removed.
-In certain cases, the radioactive source is permanently left in the body.
-This type of radioactive source stops releasing radiation after a few weeks.
+- Low-dose-rate brachytherapy: This type of brachytherapy provides a low level of radiation dose over a long period, such as one to several days, before the radioactive source is removed.
+In certain cases, the radioactive source is permanently left in the body and stops releasing radiation after a few weeks.

-As a leader in brachytherapy treatment, UT Southwestern offers treatments not available at other facilities.
+As a leader in brachytherapy treatment, UT Southwestern offers treatments not available at all facilities.
 For example:

-- MR-guided, image-based cervix brachytherapy: We use magnetic resonance imaging (MRI) for treatment planning in this type of brachytherapy.
-Typically, a physician would use two-dimensional imaging to minimize the dose to any organs in the vicinity.
-In the past decade, several studies have found that the clinical outcome of patients with cervical cancer who receive MRI-guided brachytherapy will be improved compared with those who receive traditional 2-D planning.
-UT Southwestern experts have published a study highlighting this change.
+- MR-guided image-based cervix brachytherapy: We use magnetic resonance imaging (MRI) for treatment planning in brachytherapy.
+In the past, physicians typically used two-dimensional imaging to minimize dose to any healthy organs in the vicinity of the treatment volume.
+However, in the last decade several studies have found that the clinical outcome of patients with cervical cancer who receive MRI-guided brachytherapy is better than for those who receive traditional 2-D planning.
+UT Southwestern experts have published a study showing this improvement.

-- Intraoperative brachytherapy: Using our specialized brachytherapy room, our team can implant radioactive sources in patients right after the tumor is surgically removed.
-Intraoperative brachytherapy removes the tumor and then provides radiation to treat any remaining cancer cells for more aggressive, targeted treatment.
+- Intraoperative brachytherapy: Using our specialized brachytherapy room, our team can implant radioactive sources in patients immediately after a tumor is surgically removed, thereby delivering radiation to treat any cancer cells still remaining in the surgical region.
+This yields a more aggressive, targeted treatment.

 Cancers We Treat with Brachytherapy